dylhmn/OpenAI-Mock/README.md

 # OpenAI Mock

-This is a test stub service in place of an actual service (OpenAI API).
+This is a test stub service in place of an actual service (OpenAI API) as to avoid API keys and incurring costs.

+It simulates the '/v1/chat/completions' endpoint with validation and static JSON formatting, scripting a client-server communication emulating the actual service.

 # Dependencies